Menditect/documentation/docs/mta/application-revision.md

 ## Actions on an Application revision

-### View downloaded Application revisions for an Application
+### View Application Revisions
-- Navigate to the "Applications" page to view all Applications that are used in MTA.
+- Navigate to the `Applications` page to view all Applications that are used in MTA.
 - Select an [Application](application) by clicking on the tile.
-- Navigate to "App revisions".
+- Navigate to `App revisions`.

-### View downloaded elements in a revision
+### View Application Revision details
-- Navigate to the "Applications" page to view all Applications that are used in MTA.
+- Navigate to the `Applications` page to view all Applications that are used in MTA.
 - Select an [Application](application) by clicking on the tile.
-- Navigate to "App revisions" to view the Application revisions.
+- Navigate to `App revisions` to view the Application revisions.
-- Click on <i class="fal fa-info-circle"></i> to view Modules, Entities and Microflows in this revision.
+- Click on <i class="fal fa-info-circle"></i> to view Modules, Entities, Microflows, Pages and Widgets in this revision.

 ### Add an Application revision
 Add a new Application revision to MTA by downloading it from teamserver.
 The only way to download a revision, is if you select this revision to be used in a Test Configuration.